-Civil disorder.
-Social conflict (such as riots) in which the government becomes involved to restore public order.
+Civil disorders.
+Social conflict (such as riots) that the government becomes involved in to restore public order.

 Civil rights.
 Legal rights held by all citizens in a given state.

 Class.
-Socio-economic differences between groups of individuals that create differences in their life chances and power.
-Marx differentiates classes by their relationship to the mode of production (owner/non-owner).
+Most sociologists use the term to refer to socioeconomic differences between groups of individuals which create differences in their life chances and power.
+Marx differentiates class by their relationship to the mode of production (owner/non-owner).

 Class consciousness.
-An objective awareness of the class system, including the common interests of people within one’s own class.
+An objective awareness of the class system, including the common interests of people within your class.

 Class system.
-A multi-dimensional phenomenon in which populations are ranked along various dimensions such as occupation, education, property, racial or ethnic status, age, and gender.
-Each of these dimensions is a class system.
-According to Gerhard Lenski (1966, 80), a class system is “a hierarchy of classes ranked in terms of a single criterion.”
-Thus, “working class” is a particular class within the occupational class system, while, in the United States, “African American” is a particular class within the American racial-ethnic class system, and, in Canada, “French Canadian” and “First Nations” likewise designate ethnic groups.
+Stratification is a "multidimensional phenomenon"; that is, populations are ranked along various dimensions such as occupation, education, property, racial-ethnic status, age, and gender.
+Each of these dimensions is a "class system."
+According to Gerhard Lenski, class systems are “a hierarchy of classes ranked in terms of a single criterion.”
+Thus, “African-American” is a particular class within the American racial-ethnic class system, while “working class” is a particular class within the American occupational class system.

 Cognition.
-Human thought processes, including perceiving, reasoning, and remembering.
+Human thought processes including perception, reasoning, and remembering.

 Cognitive ability.
 The ability to think in abstract terms.